atroposs-migration/atroposs-sample-module/_Instructions & READMEs/naming-guidelines.md

 ## 2️⃣ Library

 Please name your library as follows `atroposs-yourLibraryName-module`.
 The name of the library is later the name of the npm-package.

+### _This module is a extension of [this](https://github.com/PRODYNA/atroposs-sample-module/blob/main/_Instructions%20%26%20READMEs/how-to-build-atroposs-module.md) instructions_